dhj03/stroams/backend/README.md

 ### 12. Analytics

-Analytics pages for users and for the Streams workspace on the frontend need data.
+Analytics pages for users and for the Stroams workspace on the frontend need data.
 The backend keeps track of these metrics:

 For users:
   * The number of channels the user is a part of